 - Go to the extracted folder and finally launch Display Driver Uninstaller

-- Select your GPU vendor and device type from the top
+- Select your GPU vendor and device type from the top.

 - Then, click Clean And Restart

-15.3 Install Graphics Driver
+15.3 Install the Graphics Driver.

-- Navigate to the Drivers & Support section
+- Navigate to the Drivers & Support section.

-- Choose your Graphics card and click on Search
+- Choose your graphics card and click on “Search.

-- If the website asks for the operating system, select your OS
+- If the website asks for the operating system, select your OS.

-- then, download the latest driver
+- Then, download the latest driver.

-- Once done, open the installer and follow the further instruction to install the driver
+- Once completed, open the installer and follow the subsequent instructions to install the driver.

 - After installing the driver, reboot your computer and see if the issue is fixed.

 If neither of the solutions worked, then your Windows may be affected by malware or third-party programs.
 To fix this, either try repairing or reinstalling Windows with the help of a USB.
-Fortunately, we have both articles on repairing and reinstalling Windows.
+Fortunately, we have articles on both repairing and reinstalling Windows.
 Thank you.